 The linear regression function answers the question: “What value will a given phenomenon (dependent variable) take, depending on the value of another phenomenon (explanatory variable)?”
 Due to the term “linear”, a method which has a way to remove the explained phenomenon and the variable explanation is precisely linear.

-9. Right Click on any of the markers (1), and then select add trendline (2).
+Right-click on any of the markers and select Add Trendline.

-10. If you would prefer, check the Display Equation on Chart (1), and the R-square value on chart (2).
+Check the Display Equation on Chart and the R-square value on chart.

 You should have done a linear regression that looks like this: